-The following table sets forth the total number of loans, the average gross loan balance, and the gross loan balance by state at March 31, 2019:
+The following table sets forth the total number of loans, the average gross loan balance, and the gross loan balance by state at March 31, 2020:

 Total Number of Loans Average Gross Loan Balance Gross Loan Balance (thousands)

-Alabama 52,713 \$ 1,073 \$ 56,580
+Alabama 55,050 \$ 1,138 \$ 62,639

-Georgia 95,961 1,517 145,593
+Georgia 105,132 1,473 154,861

-Idaho 9,818 989 9,706
+Idaho 9,659 1,026 9,912

-Illinois 46,536 1,702 79,190
+Illinois 51,184 1,779 91,055

-Indiana 18,889 1,261 23,815
+Indiana 21,777 1,304 28,401

-Kentucky 58,658 1,591 93,341
+Kentucky 58,615 1,604 94,010

-Louisiana 30,297 973 29,478
+Louisiana 37,803 1,010 38,179

-Mississippi 17,181 750 12,882
+Mississippi 20,325 815 16,563

-Missouri 42,521 1,894 80,525
+Missouri 47,840 1,938 92,707

-New Mexico 25,515 1,105 28,196
+New Mexico 23,717 1,173 27,826

-Oklahoma 58,875 1,318 77,596
+Oklahoma 54,207 1,393 75,529

-South Carolina 77,390 1,314 101,685
+South Carolina 89,791 1,353 121,459

-Tennessee 88,762 1,469 130,390
+Tennessee 90,653 1,497 135,707

-Texas 235,026 991 233,002
+Texas 229,740 1,012 232,504

-Utah 3,822 1,334 5,098
+Utah 6,152 1,164 7,158

-Wisconsin 14,675 1,423 20,880
+Wisconsin 14,214 1,503 21,361

-Total 876,639 \$ 1,287 \$ 1,127,957
+Total 915,859 \$ 1,321 \$ 1,209,871

 Seasonality.
 The Company's highest loan demand occurs generally from October through December, its third fiscal quarter.
 Loan demand is generally lowest and loan repayment highest from January to March, its fourth fiscal quarter.
 Consequently, the Company experiences significant seasonal fluctuations in its operating results and cash needs.
 Operating results for the Company's third fiscal quarter are generally lower than in other quarters, and operating results for its fourth fiscal quarter are generally higher than in other quarters.
+However, the effects of COVID-19 could impact our typical seasonal trends.

 Lending and Collection Operations.
 The Company seeks to provide short-term consumer installment loans to the segment of the population that has limited access to other sources of credit.
 In evaluating the creditworthiness of potential customers, the Company primarily examines the individual's discretionary income, length of current employment and/or sources of income, duration of residence, and prior credit experience.
 Loans are made to individuals on the basis of their discretionary income and other factors and are limited to amounts we believe that customers can reasonably be expected to repay from that income given our assessment of their stability and ability and willingness to pay.
+The Company also generates a proprietary credit score in assisting loan decisions to potential new customers that evaluates key attributes such as payment history, outstanding debt, length of credit history, number of credit inquiries as well as credit mix.
 All loan applicants are required to complete standardized credit applications in person or by telephone at local Company branches.
 Each of the Company's local branches are equipped to perform rapid background, employment, and credit checks and approve loan applications promptly, often while the customer waits.
 The Company's employees verify the applicant's sources of income and credit histories through telephone checks with employers, other employment references, and verification with various credit bureaus.
 Substantially all new customers are required to submit a listing of personal property that will serve as collateral to secure the loan, but the Company does not rely on the value of such collateral in the loan approval process and generally does not perfect its security interest in that collateral.
 Accordingly, if the customer were to default in the repayment of the loan, the Company may not be able to recover the outstanding loan balance by resorting to the sale of collateral.